2026 Formula Regional Americas Championship

-The 2026 Formula Regional Americas Championship is scheduled to be the ninth season of the FIA-sanctioned F3/FR-level series across North America, and the seventh season under the Formula Regional moniker after a rebrand in 2020.
+The 2026 Formula Regional Americas Championship is the ninth season of the FIA-sanctioned F3/FR-level series across North America, and the seventh season under the Formula Regional moniker after a rebrand in 2020.
 The series is promoted by SCCA Pro Racing, the professional racing division of the Sports Car Club of America.

-The 2026 season is scheduled to be held over eight race weekends, starting in April and finishing in October.
+The 2026 season is scheduled to be held over eight race weekends.
+It starting in April and will finish in October.
+Toney Driver Development driver Brady Golan won the Drivers' Championship title with two races to spare.

 Teams and drivers

-All drivers will compete with Ligier JS F3 cars on Hankook tires powered by mountune MK20R engine power units based on the Honda K20C1 engine.
+All drivers compete with Ligier JS F3 cars on Hankook tires powered by mountune MK20R engine power units based on the Honda K20C1 engine.